-At eTail West one wise retailer told this audience, “80% of what you think you know about your site is wrong.”
-His message was one among many ways marketers urged their audiences to test (and test often).
+At eTail West, one wise retailer told this audience, “80% of what you think you know about your site is wrong.”
+His message was one among many ways digital marketers urged their audiences to test (and test often).

 The problem is, marketers often assume testing in itself is enough to negate the impact of personal bias, even as many brazenly ignore the statistics behind running a valid test.
 The results are several surprisingly common misconceptions that can turn even the most well-intentioned tester into a mindless, hypothesis confirming drone.

 One of the biggest mistakes a marketer can make is failing to understand the difference between one-tailed and two-tailed tests.
 And we don’t blame them.
 Testing vendors don’t necessarily provide the option to calculate statistical significance in more than one way, and if they don’t, they probably aren’t going to bother explaining the difference.

 I’m not here to say a one-tailed test is inherently useless, but rather it is a risky point of confusion when understanding the validity of your testing campaigns and making decisions about the user experience on your site or mobile app.

 A one-tailed test allows you to determine if one mean is greater or less than another mean, but not both.
 A direction must be chosen prior to testing.